IgniteUI/igniteui-xplat-docs/doc/en/components/dashboard-tile.md

 npm install {PackageMaps}
 ```

-The following modules are required when using the Dashboard Tile component:
+The following modules are suggested when using the Dashboard Tile component:

 ```ts
 import { IgxDashboardTileModule, IgxDataChartDashboardTileModule, IgxRadialGaugeDashboardTileModule,